IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverless/serverless-use-cases.md

 ![Alarm (periodic) Use Case ](images/101-ex0-use-case-periodic.png)

-One if the best patterns to look for when adopting Serverless is that "Alarm" pattern, that is IBM Cloud Functions provides a built-in service that can trigger your Actions on a schedule you configure.
+One if the best patterns to look for when adopting Serverless is that `"Alarm"` pattern, that is IBM Cloud Functions provides a built-in service that can trigger your Actions on a schedule you configure.

-This kind of use case is often referred to as a "batch job", as you accumulate data in some data storage service and process it in a "batch".
+This kind of use case is often referred to as a `"batch job"`, as you accumulate data in some data storage service and process it in a "batch".

-Alternatively, it can also be called a "`cron job`" as for the popular Linux utility used as a job scheduler.
+Alternatively, it can also be called a `"cron job"` as for the popular Linux utility used as a job scheduler.
 In fact, the ICF Alarm supports a standardized cron format which supports:

 - **Periodic Intervals** - every X secs/mins
   - _Batch process orders every 24 hours at 12 PM_